tpg/deadbolt/README.md

 Deadbolt roles are a simple solution to grouping permissions together in some form of logical collection.
 For example, you might have a role named `publisher` which needs to have the permissions `edit articles` and `publish articles` but not `create articles` or `delete articles`.
 When assigning a role to a user, the permissions within the role are assigned instead.

 > It is considered bad practise to authorize a user based on their roles.
 Test for user permissions instead.
 Roles are a convenience tool used to group permissions together and those permissions can change at any time causing unexpected issues.
+>
+> Deadbolt roles are not actually assigned to users.
+Instead the permissions are assigned to users, so it's important to note that the permissions in a role change, the users who were originally assigned that role will not gain the same permissions.
+If you need better support for roles, then Deadbolt is not for you.

 ### Defining roles
 Define roles in the `deadbolt.php` config file and assign the permissions you want in the role.